fluent/fluentd-docs-gitbook/input/http.md

 ### How to use HTTP Content-Type header?

 `in_http` plugin recognizes HTTP `Content-Type` header in the incoming requests.

+By default `curl` uses `-H "Content-Type: application/x-www-form-urlencoded"`, which allows the use of the syntax `json=` and `msgpack=` as seen on the previous examples.

-For example, you can send a JSON payload without the `json=` prefix:
+However, you can send a JSON payload without the `json=` prefix by setting the content type `application/json`:

 ```text
 $ curl -X POST -d '{"foo":"bar"}' -H 'Content-Type: application/json' \